 You're craving some milk chocolate, but all you have is a bag of semisweet baking chocolate chips in the cupboard.
-You might wonder how you can turn that semisweet baking chocolate into milk chocolate.
+You might wonder how you can turn that semisweet baking chocolate into milk chocolate ingredients.
 The good news is that, with a little creativity, it can be done, and quite simply.

 Begin stirring when the edges of the chocolate start to liquefy.
 Use a clean, odor-free rubber spatula and stir frequently so the chocolate does not burn.
 Do not use a wooden spoon, as it retains moisture.

-Remove the melted chocolate from the stove and add the sweetened condensed milk and the 2 tbsp. of butter.
+Remove the melted chocolate from the stove and add 2 tablespoons of sweetened condensed milk and 2 tablespoons of butter.
 Keep stirring as you add the contents so the chocolate is melted and smooth.

 Pour mixture into candy molds or other container of your choice and let cool.
 Do not refrigerate.
 The chocolate can keep in a cool, dry place for several months.

 Follow These Cooking Tips

 If you do not have a double boiler, melt the chocolate in the oven at a low temperature — according to What's Cooking America, your oven should be set to a maximum of 300 degrees Fahrenheit.

 Or, use your microwave to melt the chocolate, and set it to 50 percent power, as advised by Harvard School of Public Health.
 Check every 10 seconds.
 Stir gently with spatula each time you check it.

 Another way to melt the chocolate chips is to place them in a tightly sealed plastic bag.
 Place the bag in a bowlful of hot water until the chocolate is melted.